sanjirhabib/fox/readme.md

 or call functions $(name.str_upper())
 ---
 ```
-Or use double quotes
+Or double quotes.
+Same as triple dashes.
 ```
 "
-Just like three dash version.
-With embeded variables.
+Escape dollar sign using double dollars, like $$this.
 "
 ```
 Or single quote.
-No variable will be interpreted within.
+Without variable substitution.
 ```
 '
-Single quote.
+Single quote, without variable substitution.
 No $variable substitution will occure.
 '
 ```
 You can add string terminators with single and double quote version
+Or extend the tripple dashes with more dashes and a closing match.
 ```
 ".end1
-Using an unique sting terminator.
+Using an unique string terminator.
 .end1"
 ```
 ### Function chaining